-It is Joel’s task to make the people wake up and get an eye again for “the deeds of the LORD” who are visible in the disasters.
+It is Joel’s task to awake the people and that they focus again upon “the deeds of the LORD” which are visible in the disasters.
 Their heart is not fully devoted to the LORD.
-From a people freed by Him from the power of the enemy, He may expect otherwise.
-He has set them free so that they may be His people, a people who serve Him with all that is in them and with all that they possess.
-If the people do not respond, He will leave no stone unturned to bind them back to Himself.
+From a people delivered by Him from the power of the enemy, He might expect otherwise.
+He delivered them so that they would be His people, a people who serve Him with all that is in them and with all that they possess.
+If the people do not respond, He will leave no stone unturned to win them back for Himself.
 With that, He also has their happiness and well-being in mind.
 The human being who does not live completely for Him cannot be happy.

 Difference with Hosea

 The difference with Hosea is also expressed in the way of preaching.
-Hosea expresses itself more in short, powerful statements, with sudden twists and many different actions.
+Hosea expresses himself in short and powerful statements, with sudden twists and many different actions.
 Joel is more even in his preaching; he has a rounded topic.

 The language and style of this prophet show a strong ability to empathize with the condition of people suffering from the plagues of locusts and drought.
 His style is clear and fluent, linguistically beautiful.

 Joel announces the judgment of “the day of the LORD”.
 He mentions this day five times in his prophecy; therefore he could also be called “the prophet of the day of the LORD”.
 He also announces the final liberation of Judah and Jerusalem and Israel.